Cybersecurity Jobs in Government: 8 Roles to Consider

 8. Digital forensics examiner

 In a digital forensics role, you’ll work to understand how an attack happened and its breadth.
 You’ll also gather evidence to identify the bad actor, which can lead to prosecution.
-You'll be trained to understand methods to recover data from mobile devices, computers, and media storage.
+You'll be trained to understand the methods for recovering data from mobile devices, computers, and media storage.
 In this role, you may work for law enforcement agencies and government entities.

 The skills, education, and experience needed for a cybersecurity job in government can vary greatly.
 Still, the following elements could help you launch your career or stand out in the selection process.